ZenUml/tldraw-confluence/README.md

 npm run build
 ```

+### Deployment
+For this section, ensure you have navigated back to the root of the repository.

-- Build and deploy your app from the top directory by running:
+- Build and deploy your app by running:
 ```
 forge deploy
 ```